 React Native is a ‘native’ version of the ‘React’ web library built to improve cross-platform app development.
 The open-source application development framework develops native-like hybrid apps using the ReactJS library.
-The library can be shared between multiple platforms, making it easy to create apps for both iOS and Android with one codebase.
+The library can be shared between multiple platforms, making it easy to create apps for both iOS and Android platforms with one codebase.

 Furthermore, React Native apps function like native apps.
 There is no difference in the performance of a React Native mobile app and a Native application built on Java, Objective-C, or Swift.
-Additionally, the attribute makes it possible for React Native apps to provide excellent user experience and a smooth user interface.
+Additionally, the attribute makes it possible for React Native apps to provide an excellent user experience and a smooth user interface.

 Here are some pros to decide why you should consider React Native: